7. The interview and other assessment: cracking the code

 If an agency is recruiting for a number of jobs, you may go through an assessment centre which could include group work exercises.

 In a typical recruitment process the selection panel will rate your suitability for the job based on your application, your performance at interview, other activities such as a work sample test, and referee comments if sought.
 The most suitable person, based on merit, will be offered the job.
-In some processes, a merit list may also be established that the agency may use to fill other similar jobs for a period of 12 months following the advertisement in the Public Service Gazette.
+In some processes, a merit list may also be established that the agency may use to fill a similar vacancy for a period of 18 months following the advertisement in the Public Service Gazette.

-APS agencies can source suitable applicants from merit lists established by other agencies in some circumstances.
+APS agencies can source suitable candidates from merit lists established by other agencies and a Department of the Parliament established under the Parliamentary Services Act 1999 in some circumstances.
 Unless you decide to opt out of this arrangement, your details may be released or shared with other agencies.
-If this happens, you may be contacted by another agency with a similar vacancy if they think you would be a suitable candidate for their job.
+If this happens, you may be contacted by another agency with a similar vacancy if they think you would be a suitable candidate.

 You can prepare for the interview by: